 IPA 6 project activities

-The EMCDDA-IPA6 – Stepwise integration of the IPA beneficiaries in the activities of the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) and the Reitox network – comprises 6 beneficiary countries: Albania, Bosnia–Herzegovina, the former Yugoslav Republic of Macedonia, Kosovo*, Montenegro and Serbia.
+The EMCDDA-IPA6 – Stepwise integration of the IPA beneficiaries in the activities of the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) and the Reitox network – comprises 6 beneficiary countries: Albania, Bosnia–Herzegovina, North Macedonia, Kosovo*, Montenegro and Serbia.
 For further information on the description of the project please read the technical proposal and its annex.

 Timetable: July 2017 – June 2019